 The Research Vessel (R/V) Weatherbird II is homeported on Bayboro Harbor at the University of South Florida (USF) College of Marine Science, St. Petersburg Campus.
 Her mission is to provide a seagoing platform for oceanographic and marine science education and research at sea.

 R/V Weatherbird II is equipped with advanced laboratories, oceanographic devices and sensor technology designed to enable scientists and students to study and learn about various aspects of the ocean’s biological, chemical, geological and physical characteristics.
-Researchers use the vessel to support advanced studies on myriad of complex issues impacting global and coastal oceans, as well as life in the sea.
+Researchers use the vessel to support advanced studies on a myriad of complex issues impacting global and coastal oceans, as well as life in the sea.

 In addition to supporting the State University System of Florida Universities she also serves State and Federal agencies including Florida Wildlife Research Institute (FWRI), Florida Department of Environmental Protection (FDEP), National Oceanic and Atmospheric Administration (NOAA), National Science Foundation (NSF), Office of Naval Research (ONR), National Aeronautics and Space Administration (NASA), and U.S. Geological Survey (USGS) and various private enterprises.